After months of disruption, more industrial action is on the horizon - so when is Royal Mail on strike?

-According to Glassdoor, the average salary for a Royal Mail postman is around £25,000.
-In 2020, the Daily Express reported (opens in new tab) that postman salaries at Royal Mail can range from £13,007 - £34,582, and that the hourly rate is thought to be between £10 and £11.
+According to Glassdoor, the average salary for a Royal Mail postal worker is around £25,000.
+In 2020, the Daily Express reported that postal worker salaries at Royal Mail can range from £13,007 - £34,582, and that the hourly rate is thought to be between £10 and £11.

 Is Royal Mail privatised?
 Who owns Royal Mail:

 In 2015, the government sold its remaining shares in Royal Mail, meaning it is now owned wholly by its employees and private investors.

 In April 2012, Post Office Ltd became independent of the postal service Royal Mail Group as part of the Postal Services Act 2011.
 The UK government had initially retained a 30 per cent stake in Royal Mail, but ended the 499 years of state ownership when its shares were sold.